AleCadz/graphql-backend-template/README.md

-# graphql-backend-template
-This is a backend server built with Node.js, Express, GraphQL, and MikroORM for MongoDB.
+This is a backend server built with Node.js, Express, TypeGraphQL, and MikroORM for MongoDB.
 The project serves as a template or starting point for creating GraphQL-based APIs, utilizing a modular approach with resolvers and entities for resource management.

-Features
+Features:

 GraphQL API: A flexible API based on GraphQL to interact with data.
+TypeGraphQL: Leverages TypeGraphQL for type-safe GraphQL schema generation using TypeScript decorators, making the GraphQL API development seamless and maintainable.
 MikroORM: Uses MikroORM for MongoDB database management with support for entities and migrations.
 Express: A minimalistic framework for creating and managing the server.
 Modular Configuration: Easy integration of resolvers and entities without manual setup.